Seed

 Investing Policy

-Initially the geographical focus will be North America and Europe but investments may also be considered in other regions to the extent that the Board considers that valuable opportunities exist and positive returns can be achieved.
+The geographical focus will be North America, Europe, and Asia, but investments may also be considered in other regions to the extent that the Board considers that opportunities exist and exceptional positive returns can be achieved.

-In selecting investment opportunities, the Board will focus on businesses, assets and/or projects that are available at attractive valuations and hold opportunities to unlock embedded value.
-In line with the existing portfolio it is expected that investments will be in SMEs with sub £100m valuations but with the potential for significant growth.
+In selecting investment opportunities, the Board will generally focus on businesses and assets in SMEs with the potential for significant growth.
 Where appropriate, the Board may seek to invest in businesses where it may influence the business at a board level, add its expertise to the management of the business, and utilise its industry relationships and access to finance.
 The extent that the Company will be a passive or active shareholder will depend on the interest held and the maturity of the investee company.

 The Company's interests in a proposed investment and/or acquisition will range from minority positions to full ownership and will comprise multiple investments.
 The proposed investments may be in either quoted or unquoted companies; are likely to be made by direct acquisitions or investments; and may be in companies, partnerships, earn-in joint ventures, debt or other loan structures, joint ventures or direct or indirect interests in assets or businesses.